harrislab-brown/WaterEntrySHO/README.md

 # WaterEntrySHO

-This repository complements the article at [http://arxiv.org/abs/2304.08672](http://arxiv.org/abs/2304.08672).
+This repository complements the article "Slamming forces during water entry of a simple harmonic oscillator" at https://doi.org/10.1017/jfm.2023.820, with pre-print available at [http://arxiv.org/abs/2304.08672](http://arxiv.org/abs/2304.08672).
 Trial-averaged slamming phase impact acceleration versus time profiles are provided for the water entry of a simple harmonic oscillator with various impact velocities ($V$), spring stiffness values ($k$), nose mass ratios ($\alpha$) and nose radii ($R$).
 Additionally, we provide the non-dimensionalized Shiffman and Spencer added mass curves for a rigid sphere, which we utilize in our flexible impact theory.

 ### Supplementary Movie 1